HARD TALK on Pakistani Pyrotechnic Team Winning in Moscow (Video)

 IRSHAD SALIM — Pakistani pyrotechnic team won the top slot in a major competition on 14th August in Moscow.
 The (video below) captures their ten-minute performance.
 Watch after 2min 15 sec mark for fireworks synchronization with Pakistani beats.
 “A brilliant show,” says the observer and commentator who shared the clip:

 “Compare this to the fireworks done in Pakistan on 14th August…this exactly describes the dilemma the country faces.
-The ruling elite is divorced from ground realities and the potential the country has,” he said.
+The ruling elite is divorced from ground realities and the potential the country has,” he wrote.

 According to him, “the rent seeking elite wants to sustain the status quo, leaving out the huge community with genuine talent” –an observation other independent socio-political one’s have been saying for decades.